Graphs defined on groups: Above and beyond the hierarchy

 (b) Suppose that $E(\Com(G))=E(\Nilp(G))$.
 Then two elements from the same Sylow subgroup of $G$ generate a nilpotent group; hence they commute.
 Conversely, if the Sylow subgroups are abelian, then a nilpotent subgroup is the product of its Sylow subgroups and hence is abelian.

 (c) Suppose that $E(\Nilp(G))=E(\Sol(G))$.
-If $G$ is not nilpotent, it contains a minimal non-snlpotent subgroup, a Schmidt group, which is $2$-generated and soluble, hence nilpotent, a contradiction.
+If $G$ is not nilpotent, it contains a minimal non-snlpotent subgroup, a Schmidt group, which is $2$-generated and solvable, hence nilpotent, a contradiction.
 Conversely, if $G$ is nilpotent, then $\Nilp(G)$ is complete.

 (d) If $\Com(G)$ and $\Sol(G)$ coincide, then $G$ is nilpotent with abelian Sylow subgroups, hence is abelian.
 The converse is clear.

 (e), (f) The forward direction in the last two points uses the fact that these groups are $2$-generated, as remarked above.
 For if $\Nilp(G)$ and $\NGen(G)$ have the same edges, then two elements which do not generate $G$ must generate a nilpotent group, and similarly for solvability. \end{proof}